Faculty and Staff

 Dr. Leila Dagher

-Associate Professor, and Assistant to the President for Public Policy
+Associate Professor and Director of the Center for Policy Action

-Dr. Dagher received her Bachelor of Engineering from the American University of Beirut and her Ph.D. in Mineral Economics from the Colorado School of Mines.
-Before joining the LAU, Dr. Dagher has taught for 15 years at the AUB as well as several visiting stints including Harvard’s Kennedy School of Government and the Department of Energy’s National Renewable Energy Laboratory.
+Dr. Dagher received her Bachelor of Engineering from the American University of Beirut and her PhD in mineral economics from the Colorado School of Mines.
+Before joining LAU, she taught for 15 years at AUB and held several visiting appointments, including at Harvard’s Kennedy School of Government and the US Department of Energy’s National Renewable Energy Laboratory.

 Teaching Interests